-My work focus on improving machine learning for tough, practical applications that have difficult constraints.
-At Google I focus on getting ML to scale for natural language processing.
+My research focuses on improving machine learning for tough, practical applications that have difficult constraints.
+At Google my team works to scale ML for natural language processing.

-I completed my Ph.D in 2014 at the University of Pennsylvania with Ben Taskar as part of the GRASP Lab.
+Prior to Google: I completed my Ph.D in 2014 at the University of Pennsylvania with Ben Taskar, as part of the GRASP Lab.
 Previously, I was a research specialist at the Princeton Computational Memory Lab, and I graduated from Princeton University with a degree in Computer Science and a certificate in Neuroscience in 2007.
 My advisors were Dave Blei (CS) and Ken Norman (Psychology).

 Association for Computational Linguistics (2016)

 David Weiss, Yuan Zhang

 Improved Transition-Based Parsing and Tagging with Neural Networks